-Request: \$22,404,000 to allow statewide participation in Early Childhood Educator INCENTIVE\$ Florida program, a successful evidence-based strategy aimed at increasing retention and rewarding education to improve teacher effectiveness and child outcomes.
-This appropriation would enable approximately 12,000 early childhood educators access to INCENTIVE\$.
+Request: \$750,000 to establish a statewide infrastructure (administrative and program support) for early learning coalitions to opt into Early Childhood Educator INCENTIVE\$ Florida using their quality dollar allocations.
+This appropriation would enable approximately 2,500 - 3,500 early childhood educators access to INCENTIVE\$.

 Background: Teachers are the most important determinant of quality in early childhood settings, yet poor compensation and lack of persistent benefits are barriers to recruiting and retaining a highly-qualified workforce.
-Turnover of staff has negative effects on program quality, child outcomes, and the social-emotional development of young children.
-A stable, welleducated, and fairly-compensated workforce is essential to provide the quality care and opportunities young children need for success in school and in life.
+Turnover of staff has negative effects on program quality and the social-emotional development of young children.
+A stable, well-educated, and fairly-compensated workforce is essential to provide the quality care and opportunities young children need for success in school and in life.

-Early Childhood Educator INCENTIVE\$ Florida increases retention of the early childhood workforce and rewards educational advancement to ensure quality early learning experiences for young children.
+Early Childhood Educator INCENTIVE\$ Florida retains the early childhood workforce and rewards educational advancement to ensure quality early learning experiences for young children.
 INCENTIVE\$, through its affiliation with Child Care WAGE\$[®], is a nationally-recognized, evidence-based program.
 Operated by the Children's Forum, the program provides early educators with financial incentives based on their education and continued employment.
 In conjunction with the T.E.A.C.H.
 Early Childhood[®] Scholarship Program, INCENTIVE\$ participants receive education, technical assistance, quality assurance, and financial support.
 To ensure quality, integrity, and fidelity, the T.E.A.C.H.
 Early Childhood[®] National Center monitors INCENTIVE\$ through ongoing programmatic and database review.